tiagowanke/filecompare/README.md

 # This project provide the following services:

-## /v1/diff/<ID>/left
+## /v1/diff/[id]/left
-Post service that accepts a JSON base64 encoded binary data and will store in memory on the left position of the given <ID>
+Post service that accepts a JSON base64 encoded binary data and will store in memory on the left position of the given [id]
 Returns:
   HttpStatus: OK

-## /v1/diff/<ID>/right
+## /v1/diff/[id]/right
-Post service that accepts a JSON base64 encoded binary data and will store in memory on the left position of the given <ID>
+Post service that accepts a JSON base64 encoded binary data and will store in memory on the right position of the given [id]
 Returns:
   HttpStatus: 200 OK

-## /v1/diff/<ID>
+## /v1/diff/[id]
-Get service that returns a JSON information about the difference of left and right file of a the given <ID>
+Get service that returns a JSON information about the difference of left and right file of a the given [id]
 Returns:
   HttpStatus: 404 Not Found.
-If given <ID> doesn't exists
+If given [id] doesn't exists
   HttpStatus: 202 Ok.
 With the possible JSON returns:
     If left and right have different sizes:
       { "message": "Files have different size." }